 - a.
-Separate nominative pronoun.
-Prolific source of emphasis both in Hebrew Greek, as the separate pronoun is independent of position.
+Separate nominative pronoun.^k Prolific source of emphasis both in Hebrew Greek, as the separate pronoun is independent of position.
 Always relia when construed with finite verb, which has the pronominal element also with itself.
 Sometimes also, when used instead of a verb, seems by associatio ideas to lend itself to some little stress.1 - b.
-Reduplicated verb-chiefly in Hebrew, reappearing by quotation in Always indicates lively emphasis.
-Infinitive verb generally set before its finite-then emphasis only: occasionally placed after its own finite-perhaps sometimes suggesting continuance or repetition of action. c.
-Independent words, phrases, and sentences.
-The mere repetition of the one of the most simple and obvious devices for indicating stress.

-C. By FORMAL EXPRESSION.

-This chiefly applies to Hebrew particles.
+Reduplicated verb-chiefly in Hebrew,^m reappearing by quotation in Always indicates lively emphasis.
+Infinitive verb generally set before its finite-then emphasis only: occasionally placed after its own finite- perhaps sometimes suggesting continuance or repetition of action." c.
+Independent words, ^o phrases, ^p and sentences.^q The mere repetition of the - one of the most simple and obvious devices for indicating stress. - C. By FORMAL EXPRESSION. - This chiefly applies to Hebrew particles.
 Owing to the extraordinary facility which the consecution of facts and thoughts can be carried forward by peg-letter waw, it follows that when more formal and precise connecting par are employed, some emphasis can generally be felt.
-Hence springs the smore or less vigorous, which in THE kmphasised Bible is frequently me on such connectives as "now" ('attah), "therefore" (laken), "for this ca ('al ken), and so on; in respect of which appeal is confidently manufacturing any instance as to the religious of the confidence of the confi elocutionary instruct as to the validity of the result.
+Hence springs the s more or less vigorous, which in THE KMPHASISED BIBLE is frequently me on such connectives as "now" ('attak), "therefore" (laken), "for this ca ('al ken), and so on; in respect of which appeal is confidently ma elocutionary instance as to the validity of the securit elocutionary instinct as to the validity of the result.